ShahzaibAhmad05/SketchLogic/README.md

 It will run at port 5173, paste http://localhost:5173/ in your browser and press Enter.

 NOTE: This is currently under development.
-Cloning is meant for development and testing only.
+Installation is meant for development and testing only.

 ---

-## Contributing
+## 🤝 Contributing

 - Early-stage project.
 Bug reports, suggestions, and small PRs are welcome anytime.